QuickBlox/q-consultation/documentation/INTEGRATION.md

 - [packages/provider/src/icons/logo.svg](/packages/provider/src/icons/logo.svg)

 The logo is only used in the Header component.
-When replacing a logo, it may be necessary to change the height of this logo.
+When replacing a logo, it may be necessary to change the height of your logo.
 To change the height of the logo, you need to change the value of the css variable `--HeaderLogo-height`

 ## Translations